 hand and the extraordinary recent experience of the UK Referendum.
 All three deal with the unexpected.

-Road to Brexit is now written and was published on 22 January 2017.
-It looks at the whole affair including the political background, the publicity of the campaign,
+Road to Brexit was published on 22 January 2017.
+It looks at the whole affair including the political background, the publicity of the campaign, the arguments,

 democracy and an emotional rollercoaster.
 The simplest way to buy it (price £5.50) may be to visit Amazon and search on "Road to Brexit".

 The two books about town curiosities are the result of quite an effort to track down the stuff which has either never been published, or if it has, will benefit from

 some fresh information.
 For example, the 1805 Inclosure Award meant that most of the land in what is now Bournemouth, was provided to very few people at very low figures, such as £5 per acre.
 With